axibase/atsd/administration/user-authentication.md

 ### LDAP Accounts

-When using **LDAP** authentication, ATSD verifies that the account exists in ATSD and the password is confirmed by submitting an authentication request to the remote LDAP server.
+When using **LDAP** authentication, the database verifies that the account exists in the database and the password is confirmed by submitting an authentication request to the remote LDAP server.

-If the LDAP server locates the specified account and confirms its password, the user is allowed access to ATSD.
+If the LDAP server locates the specified account and confirms its password, the user is allowed to access the database.

 The access is denied if the LDAP server cannot find the account or if the LDAP account is locked, disabled, or requires password change.